Wi150n/GAME/README.md

-# boxHead-RELOADED
+# squareHeads
-The following project is for the class CSC 3380 (Object-Oriented Design)
+The following project is for the class CSC 3380 (Object-Oriented Design).